Mediation offers various advantages to resolve intellectual property disputes. Due to the nature

 the case of IP disputes, they typically involve all three elements.
 Given the numerous benefits

 mediation has to offer, parties facing an IP dispute should consider online mediation.

 Immediation offers the best of what dispute resolution has to offer with the added advantage of

 being online and easily accessible by all parties.
 Get in touch with the Immediation team to find

-out how we can help you with your IP dispute.
+out how our online dispute resolution experts can help you with your IP dispute.